Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs

 \subsubsection{Embedding Manifolds}

 In our experiments, we embedded the graphs in hyperbolic and SPD spaces.
-As the model of hyperbolic space, we used the Lorentz model (see, e.g.,~\cite{liu2019hyperbolic} for formulas), as it performed best on the given task in~\cite[Table 1]{liu2019hyperbolic}.
-When we used the SPD space, we endowed the latter with the affine-invariant metric~\cite{Pennec2006}.
+As the model of hyperbolic space, we used the Lorentz model (see, for example,~\cite{liu2019hyperbolic} for formulas), as it performed best on the given task~\citep[Table 1]{liu2019hyperbolic}.
+When we used the SPD space, we endowed the latter with the affine-invariant metric~\citep{Pennec2006}.